A stopping criterion for iterative proton CT image reconstruction based on correlated noise properties: Results

 While we have based our results on pCT image reconstructions using 90 angles separated by $4^\circ$ each, we have investigated how the noise of our images depends on the number of angles used, for a fixed total number of protons.
 As shown in Fig.~\ref{it_vs_angles}, we have found that the use of 180 angles separated by $2^\circ$ is better with $\approx 10\%$ lower standard deviation, and we may in future studies use 180 angles.
 The noise increases rapidly with the use of fewer angles.

 Fig.~\ref{it_vs_r} relates the value of $r$ achieved to the number of iterations applied for the example of the simulated uniform cylindrical phantom, using a variety of numbers of protons per angle.
 Since $r$ is based on the noise level (i.e. on the number of protons), for a given $r$ we need to iterate closer to the ground truth when using more protons, therefore we expect the number of iterations needed for a given $r$ to increase with the number of protons used.
 Encouragingly, and as shown in Fig. 5, our experience is that this dependence is not very strong.
-However, iterating towards closer proximity to the least-squares solution can carry a high computational cost, with the number of iterations needed approximately linear in -log($r$).
+However, iterating towards closer proximity to the least-squares solution can carry a high computational cost, with the number of iterations needed approximately linear in -log($r$) {as seen in Fig. 5.
+Once $r$ is significantly less than 1, there is relatively little change in the image relative to the noise as iterations continue, and in the following figures we use the solution at $r=0.2$ as an approximation to the least-squares solution.}

 Fig.~\ref{phantom_slice_line} shows an example of a pCT slice of the custom cylindrical phantom for three different $r$ values, 2.0, 0.75 and 0.2.
 Fig.~\ref{pork_slice_line} shows an example of a pCT slice of the pork ribs with shoulder for the same $r$ values.
 Fig.~\ref{phantom_line_r} shows a profile of RSP values along the lines through the slices in Fig.~\ref{phantom_slice_line}.
 Similarly, Fig.~\ref{pork_line_r} shows profiles of RSP values along the lines through the slices in Fig.~\ref{pork_slice_line}.
-The images with $r=0.2$ are much closer to the least-squares solution and show a higher noise level, whereas the images for $r=2.0$ are distinctly smoother and some blurring is apparent.
+The images with $r=0.2$ are much closer to the least-squares solution and show a higher noise level {but also improved spatial resolution.
+In contrast, the images for $r=2.0$ have less noise but the spatial resolution deteriorates.} For a given value of $r$, the standard deviations of the RSP values within the inserts are very similar for each insert.

 We have found that WET values derived from the pCT images are usually not very sensitive to $r$, since the WET across a boundary with a sharp RSP differential does not depend strongly on the spatial resolution of the boundary.
+Thus, the exact choice of $r$ is not critical to the accuracy of proton range calculations.
 Table~\ref{table:1} shows some examples for the custom cylindrical phantom and the pork shoulder and ribs, and the WET values vary only by a few tenths of a mm with $r$.
 There may be exceptions for cases with trajectories grazing boundaries or starting or ending near boundaries, which will be investigated in future work.

 Fig.~\ref{simcyl_corr} shows the autocorrelation functions for the simulated cylindrical water phantom, Fig.~\ref{phantom_corr} for the custom, cylindrical phantom, and Fig.~\ref{pork_corr} for the pork shoulder and ribs.
 Larger values of $r$ show positive correlations, while smaller values of $r$ show anticorrelations.
 Although these images have much different heterogeneity, in each case stopping in the range $0.5 < r < 1$ produces minimal correlations while producing images almost as sharp as the least squares image.
 In this range, the distance to the least squares solution is similar to the estimated statistical precision of the RSP values.